 Nestled in the heart Sherwood Forest in Nottinghamshire, Welbeck extends to some 15,000 acres, straddling the borders of Nottinghamshire and Derbyshire.

-The estate is within the area of North Nottinghamshire known as the Dukeries.
-The name comes from four historic neighbouring Ducal estates, Welbeck, Clumber, Thoresby, and Worksop Manor.
-Depending on where you drew the line, the estates between them covered 88 thousand acres, giving the Dukeries at the time some of the qualities of a self-contained world.
+It sits within an area known as the Dukeries.
+It gets this name from the four historic neighbouring ducal seats - Welbeck, Clumber, Thoresby, and Worksop Manor.
+At their height, together they covered 88,000 acres which gave the Dukeries at the time the qualities of a self-contained world.

-Today Welbeck is still a working estate and contains a Grade 2 registered historic park designed in 1748 by Francis Richardson; ancient woodlands and forestry; a beautiful chain of lakes; farmland and grazing; a deer park; and some of the country’s most important rural heritage buildings.
-At its heart lies the historic Welbeck Abbey and Welbeck Village.
+Welbeck continues to be a working estate.
+It contains a Grade 2 registered historic park designed in 1748, ancient woodlands and forestry, lakes, farmland and grazing and a deer park.
+It also has some of the country’s most important rural heritage buildings.

 The Welbeck Estates Company Limited manages the extensive land as well as its residential and commercial properties.
 It has ambitious plans for the future.
 The Welbeck Project is a long-term plan to build a strong creative and sustainable community where people can both live and work.

 While the estate looks much as it did in the 19th century, behind the doors of its extraordinary heritage buildings are a community of artisan food producers, artists, makers and businesses.

 Life on the estate doesn’t stand still and it continues to evolve.
 While Welbeck exudes a sense of history and permanence, it has always adapted and developed to enable it to thrive into the future.